Rmys/gonullu-gui/README.md

 Also, you can run Gonullu GUI via your desktop menu.

-**NOTE:** Gonullu GUI requires gonullu and PyQt5 but you must install them manually.
+**NOTE:** Gonullu GUI requires Gonullu, PyQt5 and [distro](https://pypi.python.org/pypi/distro) but if possible, you should installing requirements via your distrobution's package repositories.

+# Translating
+Translation files are langs/*.ts files in source code.
+Also, gonullu-gui's desktop file in source code (data/gonullu-gui.desktop file) should be translated in accordance with freedesktop.org's Desktop Entry Specification ([https://freedesktop.org/wiki/Specifications/desktop-entry-spec/](https://freedesktop.org/wiki/Specifications/desktop-entry-spec/)).